berthelemy/mark.berthelemy.net/collections/_posts/2016-04-13-introduction-to-lean-learning.md

 Together they become a philosophy, &#8220;<a href="http://www.cardiff.ac.uk/lean/principles/" target="_blank">the way things are done</a>&#8220;.

-Lean learning is about taking these principles and applying them to the context of learning...
+Lean Learning is about taking these principles and applying them to the context of learning...

 ## Identify customers and specify value